qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 Another way in which the inner loop has a big leverage.
 As Rob says
 > "if you go very fast, you will get much faster feedback on whether things are going the right way".

+So technical excellence enables a speedup in the middle loop ("becoming better faster") and in the outer loop - faster discovery, market testing, etc.

-Leverage in the middle loop can be substantial, e.g. in 'chaotic' organizations mostly based on individual contributors rather than teams.
-Structuring work, managing flow, focusing on value, and continuous improvement can make a huge initial difference.
+Leverage in the middle loop can be substantial, e.g. in a 'chaotic' organization having individual contributors and not yet teams.
+Learning to work as a team, structuring the work, managing flow, focusing on value, and continuous improvement can make a huge initial difference.
 This is what the Scrum idea of "Doing Twice the Work in Half the Time" albeit a bit misleading is about.
 A bit of focus and maximizing the amount of work not done can be shockingly effective.

-So technical excellence enables a speedup in the middle loop ("becoming better faster") and in the outer loop - faster discovery, market testing, etc.
+The loops reinforce each other also in other ways: by shortening feedback loops in Working Together and doing frequent reflection, we set ourselves up also for discovering better ways of developing software and growing our technical excellence.

 (thinking of a fake chart where the area below the tech excellence improvement grows faster, sort of like a CFD for the three loops)

-# We need a whole systems approach (holistic approach?)
+# We need a whole systems approach

-Doest hat mean we should focus exclusively on the technical excellence loop?
+Does that mean we should focus exclusively on the technical excellence loop?
 No, Velocity is a vector, it has a quantity and a direction (ref @jessitron on velocity / accelleration).
 We can improve the quantity in the technical excellence loop, but direction has to come from the interplay with the other loops.

 Lets' have a look at some counter examples: